| The par-3 sixth hole has a view of Port Royal Sound in the background. (GolfPublisher.com) |

 There are some fun holes, like the 514-yard second hole, with a bunker at the corner of the dogleg left.
 As you approach the green, it looks like there is nothing but bunkers starting about 100 yards out, including a high-lipped trap dead center; if you want to reach in two, you'll need to come in from on high.

-The semi-private Oyster Reef club is located in the Hilton Head Plantation.
+Semi-private Oyster Reef Golf Club is located in the Hilton Head Plantation.
 Green fees have gone up since Heritage took over, now in the $68-$130 range, depending on the season.
+Most vacationers to the area can afford green fees at the top end of that range, and will enjoy this course.

 Stay and play